awsdocs/amazon-eks-user-guide/doc_source/fargate-pod-configuration.md

 The additional memory reserved for the Kubernetes components can cause a Fargate task with more vCPUs than requested to be provisioned\.
 For example, a request for 1 vCPU and 8 GB memory will have 256 MB added to its memory request, and will provision a Fargate task with 2 vCPUs and 9 GB memory, since no task with 1 vCPU and 9 GB memory is available\.

 There is no correlation between the size of the Pod running on Fargate and the node size reported by Kubernetes with `kubectl get nodes`\.
 The reported node size is often larger than the Pod's capacity\.
 You can verify Pod capacity with the following command\.
-Replace `Pod-name` with the name of your Pod\.
+Replace `default` with your Pod's namespace and `pod-name` with the name of your Pod\.

 ```
-kubectl describe pod Pod-name
+kubectl describe pod --namespace default pod-name
 ```

-The example output is as follows\.
+An example output is as follows\.

 ```
 [...]